justmoon/rowler/README.md

-# Fowler - NodeJS Document and Query Layer for FDB
+# Rowler - NodeJS Document and Query Layer for CockroachDB

-A NodeJS Layer for [FoundationDB](http://www.foundationdb.com) that provides documents and queries with similar capabilities to MongoDB but providing support for multidocument transactions.
+A NodeJS Layer for [CockroachDB](https://github.com/cockroachdb/cockroach) that provides documents and queries with similar capabilities to MongoDB but providing support for multidocument transactions.